Kyle MacDonnell: Career

 Warner Bros. signed MacDonnell to a film contract in 1947.
 She appeared in the film Taxi (1953).
 She also performed in night clubs, including the Hotel Plaza's Persian Room in New York City and the Carousel in Pittsburgh.

 MacDonnell was named Miss Television 1948, the year in which an article in Life described her on-air persona as being "a cross between professional stage presence and conversational intimacy, between American girlishness and blond sexiness."
 She had her own 15-minute weekly variety program, For Your Pleasure, on NBC in 1948.
 In September of that year, MacDonnell and the Norman Paris Trio were shifted from For Your Pleasure to the new half-hour Girl About Town, which ended in June 1949.
 She also was a host of Hold That Camera and a panelist on Celebrity Time.

 MacDonnell's Broadway credits include Park Avenue, Make Mine Manhattan (1948) and Touch and Go (1949).
 Also on stage, she performed in Twin Beds' national touring company in 1953.

 In January 1952, MacDonnell began her first radio show.
 WOR in New York carried The Kyle MacDonnell Show, a 15-minute disc jockey program, on Monday, Wednesday, and Friday evenings.

 She retired from show business in 1959 after her marriage.

 Personal life

-In 1942, MacDonnell married Norris J. McGaw in Larned, Kansas.
-After a divorce from him, she married Charles K. Laitus in 1948, but they divorced.
+MacDonnell had four marriages.
+In 1942, she married Norris J. McGaw in Larned, Kansas.
+After their divorce, she married Charles K. Laitus in 1948, but they divorced soon afterward.
 On July 19, 1950, she married Richard H. Gordon, a theater writer and producer.
 They divorced in October 1954.
 In 1959, she married William H. Vernon, a banker who died in 1995.